Docs

 Copy this example dataset into a file called sample.json to use in this hello world example.

-In this example, there is one vehicle. vehicles
+In this example, there is 1 vehicle. vehicles includes an id and shifts.

 {